 Preconditions are requirements necessary to operate a program leading to an educator preparation license in California.
 They are based on state laws and regulations and do not involve issues of program quality.
 An institution's response to the preconditions is reviewed by the CTC's professional staff.
 At the institution's discretion, preconditions may be reviewed either during the preliminary review stage, or after the institution's formal submission of a proposal.
 If staff determines that the program complies with the requirements of state laws and administrative regulations, the program is eligible for a further review of the standards by staff or a review panel.
-If the program does not comply with the preconditions, the program may be resubmitted once the compliance issues have been resolved.
+If the program does not comply with the preconditions, the proposal is returned to the institution with specific information about the lack of compliance.
+Such a program may be resubmitted once the compliance issues have been resolved.